The President’s Militia

 The 2020 Experiments

-In 2020, a caustic mix of pandemic isolation, racial tension, and cultural virality materialized in widespread semi-violent protests across U.S. cities.
-Seeking a hardline response, Trump tried out a succession of bold interventions.
-One early experiment saw masked three-letter agency officers in Portland leaping from unmarked vans to snatch protestors—an approach that generated confusion and fear but little public order.
+In 2020, a caustic mix of pandemic isolation, racial tension, and cultural virality materialized in widespread semi-violent protests across the country.
+President Trump sought a hardline response to these protests and rolled out a series of bold interventions.
+One early experiment saw masked three-letter agency officers in Portland leaping from unmarked vans to snatch protestors—an approach that generated confusion and fear, but little public order.
 Seeking a more reliable law-enforcement presence, many governors soon turned to their own National Guard units to help manage the unrest.

 The president took things a step further.
-Invoking Section 502(f) of Title 32 of the U.S. Code—a statute historically used for disaster relief and border emergencies—he sought a novel way to mobilize the country's Guard units.
-He mustered troops from states willing to supply them and deployed them into other states that had not specifically requested their presence.
+Invoking Section 502(f) of Title 32 of the U.S. Code—a statute historically used for disaster relief and border emergencies—he sought a novel way to mobilize the country’s Guard units.
+He mustered troops from states willing to supply them and deployed them into other states that had not necessarily requested their presence.
 Legal scholars immediately flagged the maneuver as an exploitation of a statute never intended for routine domestic policing.
 Yet, because the law lacked explicit prohibitions, Trump pushed forward.
-While some states were agnostic about the issue, others welcomed the assistance.
+Some states signaled a mixed reaction while others welcomed the assistance.

-This untested workaround was partly a relief to defense officials, as Trump had initially threatened to invoke the Insurrection Act.
-This would have granted him a legal avenue for his initial appetite to deploy warfighting troops from the Army’s elite 82nd Airborne Division to handle protesting citizens.
-He was dissuaded from doing so by then-Secretary of Defense Mark Esper, a Trump ally at the time, who advised strongly against such a wanton and unusual untethering of federal power on U.S. soil.
+This untested intervention was a relief to many defense officials as Trump had initially threatened to invoke the Insurrection Act.
+This would have granted him a legal avenue for his initial appetite: to deploy warfighting troops from the Army’s elite 82nd Airborne Division against protesting citizens.
+He was dissuaded from doing so by then-Secretary of Defense Mark Esper, a Trump ally at the time, who advised strongly against such a wanton and unusual use of federal power on U.S. soil.

 Trump fired Esper in November of that year.
 He has since referred to President Trump’s national security instincts as “illegal and dangerous,” and “inclined [toward fascism],” joining an ever-growing chorus of former national security officials who have expressed dire concern over Trump’s use of the military as a tool of personal power rather than one of constitutional obligation.